InfoSecGopNik/CTF/_posts/2024-09-01-web-explotation-first-steps.md

 <br>
 [imagen24]
 <br>
-If we use the Web developer tools, in the “Storage” tab we have all the cookies used by our web applications.
+If we use the **Web developer tools**, in the “Storage” tab we have all the cookies used by our web applications.
 In the list of cookies, there is one called “admin” whose value is False.
 <br>
 [imagen25]
 <br>